Understand farm rules after cross-compliance ended

 If you apply fertiliser or manure to cultivated land, you need soil test results showing pH, P, K, and Mg that are less than 5 years old.
 If your results are older or you have not tested, arrange sampling now.
 Use a UKAS-accredited laboratory.

 Before your next fertiliser or manure application, document your planning.
 Show the crop requirement, soil nutrient status, planned application rates, and how you calculated these.
-PLANET software is free and produces plans inspectors can understand.
+RB209-based nutrient management software produces plans inspectors can understand.

 Walk your farm boundaries and map all watercourses, springs, wells, and boreholes.
 Mark the 2m, 6m, 10m, and 50m buffer zones.
 Brief all operators who spread fertiliser or manure on these restrictions.

 Calculate if your storage capacity is adequate for a closed period (winter months when you cannot spread).
-5 months minimum, 6 months in NVZs.
+SSAFO requires 4 months for new or substantially altered stores; in NVZs you need 5 months (cattle and other grazing livestock) or 6 months (pigs and poultry).
 If inadequate, plan to build additional capacity or adjust livestock numbers.

 Ensure no feeders are within 10m of any watercourse or 50m of any spring, well, or borehole.
 Relocate any that are too close.
 Consider installing hardstanding to prevent poaching around feeders.